alminidev/alminidev/README.md

 <!-- Dropdown -->
 <details>
-  <summary>👨‍💻 More about me</summary>
+  <summary>More about me</summary>

--- Working for several years in the graphics area, I started my studies in programming, initially focusing on Front-End.
+- Working for several years in the graphics area, I started my studies in programming, initially focusing on Front-End.
 For my evolution as a Developer, I am starting a Degree in Systems Analysis and Development, various training, certifications and soon a POST TECH in SOFTWARE ARCHITECTURE.
 In this area I work as a freelancer where I have knowledge in Java Script, Python, HTML, CSS, Node.JS and React.JS.
 I also use graphic design tools for image manipulation, user interface design, websites, logos and others.